Bryan-Nolan/coder-survey/README.md

 ## Project

-This project aim to ask the user a seris of questions.
-Update Gooogle sheets with answers and to relay to the user their answers and how they compare with the all others answers giving results of all the question.
+This project aims to ask the user a series of questions.
+Update Google sheets with answers and to relay to the user their answers and how they compare with all other answers giving results of all the question.
 My aim is to be able to add more questions to the survey without having to change python code.

 [Back to top ⇧](#)